raulcostajunior/flexDash/README.md

 # flexDash
 A JQueryUI plugin for creating user customizable dashboard pages composed of multiple widgets (similar to MyYahoo.com, Start.Me and Protopage.com).

-The dashboard is composed of widgets arranged in bands.
+The dashboard is composed of widgets arranged in horizontal bands.
 Each band can have between 1 and 3 columns and its own height.
 Both the number of columns and the height of each band can be interactively edited by the user.